daniel-enqz/ruby-corners-100/DOCKER_IN_RAILS /README.md

 - *Orchestration and scaling* Managing the release of software to a single Docker node or across an entire cluster.

+## Container and Images
+“People have also likened images to an abstract class in programming, and containers to instances of that class.”

 ### Container
 Simply put, a container is another process on your machine that has been isolated from all other processes on the host machine.